baldcorp/Sentinel/Playbooks/Watchlist-Add-IPToWatchList/readme.md

 **The playbook, available here and presented below, works as follows:**
-1. Manually trigger on a alert with an URL entity.
+1. Manually trigger on a alert with an IP entity.
-2. In the next step the logicApp will Get the relevant URL entity from the entety list.
+2. In the next step the logicApp will Get the relevant IP entity from the entety list.
-3. Create an array of the URL properties
+3. Create an array of the IP properties
 4. Create a CSV from the above array
 5. Check if the watchlist exists, if it does, use watchlist API and append the data, if not, create a new watchlist and append the data.